Viewing anomaly detection log

 - Charset detect failed

-When machine learning detects an attack, the attack logs will be generated in Log & Report.
+When machine learning detects an attack, the "Definite Anomaly in http argument" or "Potential Anomaly in http argument" attack logs will be generated.
 Click an attack to view more information about that attack in the far-right panel.

 Anomaly Detection Information (bar chart)